sijylab/Liver_disease_microbiome/README.md

 These processed genus-level tables were derived from the ASV tables after standard filtering, normalization, and taxonomic aggregation steps as described in the Methods section of the manuscript.

 #### Metadata
 Sample metadata (including disease stage, age, sex, and BMI) are provided as a Supplementary Table accompanying the published manuscript.
-For reproducibility, users should export the metadata table as `metadata.csv` and place it in the working directory when running the scripts.

 ---